Fiji national rugby union team: Modern era

 Fiji played their first full test against Wales in Cardiff in 1985, the home pack dominating in a 40–3 win with two tries to Phil Davies.
 Fiji were also heavily beaten by Llanelli and Cardiff, but lost by just one point in their test with Ireland.

 Wales visited Suva the following year, where captain Dai Pickering's summer tour was to a premature end when he suffered concussion.
 Richard Moriarty took over and saw his side's 13–0 lead cut to a single point before Wales pulled away for a 15–22 win.

-In 1987 Fiji made the quarter-final of the Rugby World Cup and seemed close to beating France according to the match referee, at one point even leading 4-3, but were eventually ground down by the French 31-16.
+In 1987 Fiji made the quarter-final of the Rugby World Cup and seemed close to beating France according to the match referee, at one point even leading 4–3, but were eventually ground down by the French 31–16.

 In 1991 Rugby World Cup Fiji lost all three of its matches and finished bottom of its pool.
 Wales' third test win over Fiji came in Suva in 1994.
 The tourists fielded a weakened line-up to allow all their squad a game, but they were good enough to run out 23–8 victors.

 Fiji had a troubled tour of Wales and Ireland in 1995, losing six of nine games with defeat to Neath, Cardiff and Pontypridd.
-However, they managed to run Wales close at the Arms Park, losing only 15–19 win.
+However, they managed to run Wales close at the Arms Park, losing only 15–19.
 They failed to qualify for the 1995 World Cup having lost to Tonga and Western Samoa.

 Fiji rebuilt ahead of the 1999 World Cup, new coach Brad Johnstone instilling discipline and determination into their set-piece play.
 They made a winning start by beating Canada and Namibia and again seemed about to beat France in Toulouse when things went wrong.
 A controversial refereeing performance from Paddy O'Brien was felt to have cost them a win over France, Fiji losing 28–19.
 They did make the quarter-final play-off but lost 45–24 to the combative games; England at Twickenham.
 Soon after the tournament Johnstone departed for Italy.